|

 Stockholm opera.
 Many people were involved in the conspiracy.

-The name of the man who shot Gustav down was
+The man who shot Gustav down was

 Jacob Johan Anckarström.